CDMA2000: Access authentication in CDMA networks

 1xEV-DO Hybrid MS/AT devices may employ both CAVE-based and A12 authentication since these devices connect to both the 1xRTT and 1xEV-DO networks.

 History

-CDMA2000 technology was developed by Qualcomm in the late 1990s as an enhancement to the CDMA standard.
+CDMA2000 technology was developed by Qualcomm in the late 1990s as an enhancement to the cdmaOne standard.

 The intended 4G successor to CDMA2000 was UMB (Ultra Mobile Broadband); however, in November 2008, Qualcomm announced it was ending development of the technology, favoring LTE instead.

 In the USA, the last CDMA2000 network was shut down in 2024.

 Patent licensing

 In 2007, Qualcomm provided a global patent license for CDMA2000 to the Chinese company Teleepoch.